 5. University of California – Irvine

-UC Irvine is a competitive law school, with only about one in four applicants getting accepted.
+UC Irvine is a competitive law school, with only about one in five applicants getting accepted.
 With a top clinical training program and tax law program, it’s easy to see why so many students want to attend.
-With only a little over 500 students, UC Irvine is one of the smaller California schools on the list.
-The student faculty ratio is 5.8:1, ensuring personalized attention and access to professors throughout your time in law school.
+With only 500 students, UC Irvine is one of the smaller California schools on the list.
+The student faculty ratio is 5.6:1, ensuring personalized attention and access to professors throughout your time in law school.

 UC Irvine by the numbers: